gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/8-the-user.md

 ---
 ## Additional Functionality for the `UsersController`

-Looking forward, we are going to need more than just the ability to perform basic CRUD for our `User`.
+Looking forward, we need more than the ability to perform basic CRUD for our `User`.
+Functionality includes:

-We should also have ways to:

 - Search by the user's
     - ID